 If you opted to receive your loan documents electronically at the time of application, you can access them safely and securely from any computer with internet access.
 The documents will be available within 3 business days of submitting your application.
 Each applicant must review and sign the documents.

-If you are enrolled in Navy Federal’s Online Banking, log in to your Navy Federal online account.
+If you're enrolled in Navy Federal’s Online Banking, sign in to your Navy Federal online account.
 In the “Loans & Credit” section on the “Account Summary” page, click on “Review and Sign Documents” for your equity application.

-If you are not enrolled in Navy Federal’s Online Banking, check your email for instructions from Navy Federal.
-If you do not receive an email within 3 business days of submitting your application, check your spam/junk folder or call your Processor.
-If you have questions, call the Equity Loan Department at 1-877-573-2324 and press 2, weekdays from 8:00 am to 6:00 pm, Eastern Time.
+If you're not enrolled in Navy Federal’s Online Banking, check your email for instructions from Navy Federal.
+If you don't receive an email within 3 business days of submitting your application, check your spam/junk folder or call your Processor.
+If you have questions, call the Equity Loan Department at 1-877-573-2324 and press 2, weekdays from 8 am to 6 pm, Eastern Time.
 For assistance outside normal business hours, call 1-888-842-6328.

 Using Your Home Equity

 What can I use a home equity loan or line of credit for?
 Are there any restrictions?

 You can use a home equity loan or line of credit for almost any purpose.
 Common uses include: